citp/privacy-policy-historical/s/st/sto/stockfreeimages.com.md

-> *The following text is extracted and transformed from the stockfreeimages.com privacy policy that was archived on 2017-12-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171228000228id_/https%3A//www.stockfreeimages.com/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stockfreeimages.com privacy policy that was archived on 2018-06-14.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180614190908id_/https%3A//www.stockfreeimages.com/privacy.html) for the most accurate reproduction.*

-# Free Stock Images & Photos by StockFreeImages.com
+# Privacy Policy | StockFreeImages.com

-Site Usage Agreement
+To provide you with additional information about how we collect and use your personal data, we've recently updated our [Privacy Policy](https://www.stockfreeimages.com/privacy.html) and [Terms of Service](https://www.stockfreeimages.com/terms.html).
+Please review these pages now, as they apply to your continued use of our website.

+PRIVACY POLICY

+This Privacy & Cookies Policy (the “Policy”) dated May 25, 2018 replaces all previous policies.
+Please take the time to review before you continue to use our products and services.

 We are committed to protecting our users' privacy.
 Keeping the information you share with us on the site, secure and ensuring your understanding of how we collect, use and maintain your information is important to us at StockFreeImages.
 We maintain physical, electronic and procedural safeguards to protect your information and while no data transmission over the Internet is 100% secure from intrusion, we have used and will continue to use commercially reasonable efforts to ensure the protection of your information.
 We continually assess new technology for protecting information and, when appropriate, we upgrade our information security systems.

 Because of its importance and to make it easier for you to find and review it, we have made this Privacy Statement into a separate document on the site.
 However, bear in mind it is a part of our agreement with you and the terms and conditions contained in our Terms of Use describe how and when we may make changes to these statements and terms, and how they become binding upon you.
 We reserve the right to modify this policy.
 Any changes to the policy will be posted on this page.
 Users are encouraged to check the page regularly as they will be bound by the changes once posted on the site.

-Disclosure (General):

-Although your privacy is very important to us, in this legal and technical environment, we cannot fully ensure that your personally identifiable information will not be disclosed to third parties.
-Please see "Disclosure to Third Parties", below, for more information.
+This Privacy Policy applies to any information you provide to us, including through this website, our mobile apps, communications by email and through social media, by telephone and in person.
+It also covers any information we receive from third parties.
+By using our products and services, including browsing our websites, registering or logging in, you agree we may use your information as outlined in this Privacy Policy.
+If you do not wish to have your information used in line with this Privacy Policy, you must not use our products and services and not otherwise provide us with your information.

+About us:

+Dreamstime.com, LLC operates the service located on StockFreeImages.com

 Overview: